$2-$Killing Vector Fields on Warped Product Manifolds: Preliminaries

 where $\mathcal{L}_{\zeta }$ is the Lie derivative on $M$ with respect to $ \zeta $.
 One can redefine Killing vector fields using the following identity.
 Let $\zeta $ be a vector field, then

 for any vector fields $X,Y\in \mathfrak{X}\left( M\right) $.
-A good and simple characterization of Killing vector fields is given in the following proposition.
-The proof is direct using the symmetry in the above identity.
+A simple yet useful characterization of Killing vector fields is given in the following proposition.
+The proof is straightforward by using the symmetry in the above identity.